Conservation and Improvement of Adequate Working Environment

 2 Rate of intensity is the number of lost days due to accidents per 1,000 work hours

-Targets related to occupational accidents risk (FY 2024)
+Targets related to occupational accidents risk (Fiscal 2025)

 Please scroll sideways